yeehaa123/presentation-moonconf/slides.md

 <!---

 To me, the appeal of a microservices architecture lies in the fact that it encourages a developer to think about her specific domain.
 As opposed to all other patterns that I have discussed so far, this one does not try to force the domain knowledge to fit the architecture.
-The domain that informs the design, but does not enforce it.
+At the same time, the domain informs the design but does not enforce it.

 Or as the architect Ove Arup puts it: